mounika-ss/Mini-Projects-Collection/Supabase-DB-Management-03/README.md

 - 💼 Open to roles in Data Analytics & Frontend Development

-Note: I am used chatGPT to understand process
+> Note: I am used ChatGPT to understand process, for Guidance and troubleshooting assistance.